na-stewart/Free-SafeSurf/README.md

 including yourself if needed.
 The password for the account would then be disclosed to someone entrusted to provide the password/permissions only when required.

 ### SafeSurf is being detected as a virus.
 For transparency, it's important to disclose that SafeSurf may potentially be detected as a virus due it's anti-circumvention measures and because it is not yet registered with a publisher.
 To reiterate, this is not a malicious program.
-This can be solved by making exceptions for SafeSurf executables as they are detected with your respective antivirus.
+Issue can be solved by making exceptions for SafeSurf executables as they are detected with your respective antivirus.

 ### Help!
 If you experience any problems with SafeSurf, [submit an issue](https://github.com/na-stewart/FreeSafeSurf/issues) or [contact me](https://blog.na-stewart.com/contact).